midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-see-you-in-the-morning.md

 Then I sat down at the table and he played jazz he likes.
 It’s Mingus.
 You say it hard on the <em>ming</em>, like a bell sounding.
 Before I met Mr. Green, I did not know you could whistle jazz, but yes you can.
 He picks one instrument and just sings it, which is nice because it lets you imagine all the others.
 It puts half the noise inside your head, half out.
 When Mr. Green sat back down, he had the scarf tied around his head, and he was holding a cake.

-It was a beautiful cake—pale blue icing, dusted with something glimmery but hard, like if the whites of your eyes were seashells.
+It was a beautiful cake — pale blue icing, dusted with something glimmery but hard, like if the whites of your eyes were seashells.
 It looked like a summer other people had, one with lawn chairs and sunhats and toddlers building castles.
 Summer of strawberries and mint and lovely mothers standing on porches with wind combing their hair.
 It was not a summer where I had to work at a bookstore, as much as I like the bookstore, most days.
 Sometimes food seems like it time-traveled to get to you.

 There were two squirrel-eye-sized holes in the top where candles must’ve been, but Mr. Green took them out.
 The cake was chocolate, thick but not heavy.
 We didn’t sing, he just halved it and cut one half in two, gave us each one and took the rest back to the kitchen.
 It was the quietest birthday ever, and I wasn’t sure if he wanted it that way or if he was just lonely.
 I worry about what people really want.
 This, I guess is my greatest fear, being so weird that I am alone, except on birthdays when I eat cake with the nut from next door.